 How to buy Dash online – a step-by-step guide

 Dash is available on most of the top cryptocurrency exchanges.
 As it’s one of the larger cryptos, you can buy it with fiat currency in a lot of places.
-Alternatively, you can use another cryptocurrency, like Bitcoin, to buy it.
+Alternatively, you can use another cryptocurrency, like Bitcoin, in a swap for it.

 A couple of the top exchanges around are:

 - Binance: With Binance you can trade more than 100 cryptocurrencies.
-Binance has more trading volume than any other exchange and so is a great place for most crypto trading.
+Binance has more trading volume than any other exchange and so is a great place to find most crypto coins.
 Sign up for Binance >

 - Bittrex: Bittrex is a beginner-friendly exchange with an intuitive interface.
 You can trade all the most popular cryptos and it offers hundreds of different crypto pairs.
 Join Bittrex now >